 The Government’s campaign of reform to the rules on the taxation of UK land is ongoing and it shows no signs of slowing down.
 But where does it end?

-At present, UK property holding companies which are incorporated outside of the UK incur no Stamp Duty Land Tax (“SDLT”) when transferring shares outside of the UK.
-The government might try to close this obvious gap - Watch this space!
+At present, UK property holding companies that are incorporated outside of the UK incur no Stamp Duty Land Tax (“SDLT”) when transferring shares outside of the UK.
+The government might try to close this obvious gap - watch this space!

-For more information and advice regarding non-resident CGT changes, contact the Tax team at Tax_Cornhill@geraldedelman.com
+For more information and advice regarding non-resident CGT changes, please contact our tax team.Back to top